 The optional management of 5G access stratum time distribution enables the PCF for the UE to instruct the AMF about the 5G access stratum time distribution parameters, i.e. 5G access stratum time distribution indication (enable, disable).
 Optionally, when 5G access stratum time distribution or (g)PTP time synchronization is enabled, the PCF for the UE instructs the AMF about the Uu Time synchronization error budget.
 Optionally, when 5G access stratum time distribution is enabled, the PCF for UE instructs the AMF about the clock quality reporting control information (clock quality detail level, clock quality acceptance criteria).

+The management of Network Identity enables the PCF to provide the authorized Network Identity to the AMF based on serving network policies, which may also depend on input data such as UE location, time of day, information provided by other NFs as defined in clause 6.2.1.2.
+The AMF receives the authorized Network Identity from the PCF, and then provides the authorized Network Identity to the UE via UE Configuration Update procedure as specified in clause 4.2.4.2 of TS 23.502 [3].

 In the case that the PCF for the UE (providing the access and mobility related policy information) and the PCF for the PDU Session of this UE (providing the Session Management related policies) are separate PCF instances, the following applies: